nkami/rl_grammar_constrained/README.md

 # RL Grammar Constrained
-In this repository we suggest an implementation for agent who uses Context Free Grammar rules in his learning process.
+In this repository we suggest an implementation for agents who use Context Free Grammar rules in their learning process.
 We use the stable baselines implementations of DQN and PPO2 agents with the following small change:

-*Whenever the agent choose an action he cannot choose actions that will violate grammar rules.*
+*The agent cannot choose actions that will violate grammar rules.*

 This approach can be used in order to give the agent prior knowledge of temporal structures that solves the environment he is trying to learn.